Slicer/SlicerGitSVNArchive/Docs/user_guide/module_segmenteditor.rst

 - Threshold will not work with non-scalar volume background volumes.
 - Mouse wheel can be used to move slice through volume, but on some platforms (mac) it may move more than one slice at a time.

-Similar Modules
+Related Modules
 ---------------

+- :ref:`module_segment_statistics` module computes volume, surface, mean intensity, and various other metrics for each segment.
+- :ref:`module_segmentations` module allows changing visualization options, exporting/importing segments to/from other nodes (models, labelmap volumes), and moving or copying segments between segmentation nodes.
+- :ref:`module_data` module shows all segmentations and segments in a tree structure.
+Commonly used operations are available by right-clicking on an item in the tree.
 - :ref:`module_editor` is the predecessor of this module.
-Segment Editor will eventually replace the Editor module.
+Segment Editor will eventually replace the Editor module, therefore developers and users are encouraged to switch to Segment Editor module.

 Information for Developers
 --------------------------

-TODO
+See examples for creating and modifying segmentation nodes and using segment editor effects from your own modules in `Slicer script repository <https://www.slicer.org/wiki/Documentation/Nightly/ScriptRepository#Segmentations>`_.

 Contributors
 ------------